Lattyware/lattyware.co.uk/index.md

 I am currently a founding partner and developer at [Reread Games][reread].

 I have a first-class honours degree in Computer Science from [the University of Leicester][uol].
-I am currently working at [IBM][ibm] in Cambridge, as a developer in Intelligence Analysis.

 I am interested in programming languages and language design, and enjoy working with a range of technologies.
 I'm a big fan of the [Python][python] language, which tends to be the focus of a lot of [the content I produce][code].